CS157A-Team24/FinalReport/FinalReport.md

 + User can active the function simply by selecting from a sort drop down menu

 #### View a post
++ By clicking on any post, users shall be able to see its contents and all the comments associated with it.

 #### View a channel details
++ By clicking on a channel under Top channel, users shall be able to see all the post on this channel.
+Especially, users can see the moderator and channel details which including name of the channel and number of members.

 #### View all channels